dev-simonbailey/verbose-robot/README.md

 1. config.js, this controls the overall configuration options for the project.

-2. layout.js, that controls the elements used on each page, along with the version to be used in which mode (production or development).
+2. layout.js, this controls the elements used on each page, along with the version to be used in which mode (production or development).

-3. core.js is the main driver file for the project and is responsible for actually building the pages based on the config and layout
+3. core.js is the main driver file for the project and is responsible for actually building the pages based on the config and layout.

-4. core.css is the global css file, for style that are not component specific.
+4. core.css is the global css file, for styles that are not component specific.

 ## Config file

-The config file is used to store the project configs, the only default one is **_displayMode_**
+The config file is used to store the project configs, the only default one is **_isDev_**, that determines if the system build the development or production versions.
+You should ensure that the config file is in .gitignore and the server version is always set to **_false_**.
+Local versions, can be switched back and forth between development and production modes, by setting the state of **_isDev_**

 ```
 let isDev = false; // For Production mode